 On Jan.
 26, 2016, President Barack Obama announced a ban on solitary confinement for juvenile offenders in the federal prison system.

 Solitary confinement, or “seclusion,” is the most extreme form of isolation in a detention setting and can include physical and social isolation in a cell for 22 to 24 hours per day.
 The American Academy of Child & Adolescent Psychiatry says solitary confinement of juveniles can lead to depression, anxiety and even psychosis.
 In recent years, seven states have passed laws that limit or prohibit the use of solitary confinement for youth in detention facilities.
 For example, Connecticut law states that no child at any time shall be held in solitary confinement, but “seclusion” may be used periodically if authorized and the young person is checked every thirty minutes.
-Ten states have enacted legislation that limits or prohibits the use of solitary confinement.
-The other states have the limits or prohibitions in administrative policy or court rules.
+18 states and the District of Columbia have enacted statutes that limit or prohibit so solitary confinement while other states have limited its use through administrative code, policy or court rules.

 Use of Shackles at Court Appearances